-The Board has found that the Respondents failed to terminate the subject procurement proceedings in accordance with the substantive and procedural requirements for termination of a tender pursuant to section 63 of the Act.
-The Board has also found the tender validity period of the subject tender lapsed on 10th January 2021 and that all actions undertaken after 10th January 2021 were null and void.
-Despite the Board having found the termination and all actions taken after expiry of the tender validity period were null and void, the Board cannot issue orders directing the Respondents to remedy such actions in respect to a tender that has already lapsed.
+The Board has found that the Respondents failed to terminate the subject procurement proceedings in accordance with the substantive and procedural requirements for termination of a tender pursuant to section 63 of the Act and further failed to carry out evaluation of bids within the statutory period of 30 days specified in section 80 (6) of the Act.
+The Board has also found the tender validity period of the subject tender lapsed on 28th December 2020 and that all actions undertaken after 28th December 2020 were null and void.
+Despite the Board having held the foregoing actions by the Respondents were unlawful, the Board cannot issue orders directing the Respondents to remedy such actions in respect to a tender that has already lapsed.